Astrophysics (Index)About

 (atomic nucleus associated with a specific isotope)

 There may be more than one possible arrangement of the protons and neutrons in a nuclide, and the term nuclear isomer refers to a specific arrangement (typically associated with an energy level of the nucleus).
-Some nuclear isomers are more stable than others, and after a nuclear reaction producing one, it may later settle into the more stable configuration.
+Some of a nuclide's nuclear isomers are more stable than others, and after a nuclear reaction producing one, it may later settle into the more stable configuration, yet remain the same nuclide and isotope.
 Such settling releases energy which may take the form of a gamma-ray photon or if an atom, it may eject one of its electrons.

 Wikipedia now explains usages of nuclide that differ slightly from the above description: